 As healthcare consumerism takes hold of the industry, patients are no longer just considered a walking condition to the provider, Betts explained.
-Instead providers should be viewing patients as customers such as retail organization might.
+Instead, providers should be viewing patients as customers such as a retail organization might.

 He identified three major reasons why patients are turning more into customers, which included higher out-of-pocket spending, more accessible healthcare information, and family healthcare engagement.